Below are descriptions of my ongoing research projects. For a list of completed working papers and publications, please

 Lobbying and campaign finance reform

 I have been actively conducting research on lobbying and campaign finance reform ever since writing my dissertation on the topic.
-My past research developed some of the first game theoretic models of lobbying in which special interests use evidence to persuade policy makers, and political contributions are used to gain access.
-Today, such assumptions are viewed as standard in the literature, which at the time of my research primarily treated lobbying as the quid pro quo exchange of money for policy.
+My past research developed some of the first game theoretic models of lobbying in which special interests use evidence to persuade policymakers and where political contributions are used to gain access.
+At that time, the literature typically modelled lobbying as a quid pro quo or bribery.

 My more recent research represents some of the first work to (i) extend the Bayesian persuasion framework to model competitive information production between special interest groups, (ii) show how informational lobbying (which is generally thought of as a strictly beneficial type of lobbying) can distort agendas and decrease welfare, and (iii) show how political contributions flow in greater quantity to clueless or uninformed politicians.
 Most of these past and ongoing papers consider how alternative campaign finance reforms influence policy outcomes.

 I recently advised the Ministry of Attorney General of Brittish Columbia about the implications of campaign finance reforms, and have been invited to participate in a study by the Canadian Senate on the topic.
 I regularly discuss campaign finance and lobbying issues with the media and other groups trying to understand the likely impact of proposed policy changes.
-My recent discussion with the media on these topics include conversations with the CBC, CBC again, CBC yet again, Canadian Press, The Globe and Mail, The Globe and Mail again, CKNW (talk radio), the Vancouver Sun, the Vancouver Sun again and others.
+My recent discussion with the media on these topics include conversations with the CBC (here, here, here), Canadian Press (here), The Globe and Mail (here, here, here), CKNW talk radio (here), The Vancouver Sun (here, here) and others.
 You can read my column on some of the issues at IRPP’s Policy Options.

 This project involves designing an empirical mythology, developing data collection instruments including literacy and numeracy assessments, overseeing data collection, providing advice on project design and program monitoring, and measuring the impact of the program on behalf of the implementing coalition and DFID.

 The IGATE program and its data provide many opportunities for learning.
 A series of academic papers are in the works, including: